hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 <div id="astro_effect" />
 ## Astro Effect ##

 This is a very fun effect you can add to your music.
 The name comes from a game titled _Astro Wars_, which I used to play on a little TV game console. (search with "Astro Wars SCV" on YouTube :)) What this effect does is to add a square wave LFO to the pitches.
-The resulting sound is a out-of-world and funky wobbly sound.
+The resulting sound is an out-of-world, funky and wobbly sound.
 Try:

     @1
     ASTRO=14